switchfully/youchoach-skeleton/README.md

 ### Youcoach-frontend
 To import in intellij:
-1. go to project structure
+1. Go to project structure
-1. 'modules'
+1. Click on 'modules'
-1. new module -> 'static web' -> 'angular cli'
+1. Create a new module (static web and angular cli)
+1. Follow the wizard and don't forget to select the youcoach-frontend directory as a source!

 The frontend supports following features:
 - bootstrap